 When sample analysis results are in excess of water quality turbidity limits for the site (as observed in the NOI), the permittee should continue sampling after each 0.5" rain event until analysis results indicate permit compliance.
-These results will need to be submitted to the designated EPD District Office by the 15th of the following month via certified mail with return receipt, and retained on site or a readily available location.
-Be sure to keep signed copies of the sampling along with your receipts from the postal service.
+These results will need to be submitted to the designated EPD District Office by the 15th of the following month via the GEOS account established by the Responsible Official for the project.
+As is required of the NOI, be sure to have access to your proof of monitoring record submittal.